Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 ```
 The XSIM Waveform Viewer is launched.
 Drag and drop the signals into the Viewer and click Play to start the emulation.
 Go back to the terminal and wait for the Linux prompt to show up.

-In the XSIM Waveform Viewer, you will see the signals you added to the waveform adjusting over the execution of the design.
+In the XSIM Waveform Viewer, the signals you added to the waveform adjusting over the execution of the design.
 Once done, hit the pause button and close the window to end the emulation.

 </details>